saminacodes/mark-twain/README.md

 1. Copy this repo's `.claude/` directory into your project root (or [symlink it](https://www.man7.org/linux/man-pages/man1/ln.1.html)).
 2. Open the project in Claude Code — skills are available immediately as slash commands.

-## Customizing writing style
+## Customize writing style

 Each skill file contains a **Writing Style & Guidelines** section with placeholder comments.

 Replace the comments with your own voice, tone, audience, and formatting rules.

-(Placeholders use HTML comment syntax (`<!-- ... -->`), so they have no effect until you fill them in.)
+Placeholders use HTML comment syntax (`<!-- ... -->`), so they have no effect until you fill them in.

 ## Credits